Quantum optics: History

-As laser science needed good theoretical foundations, and also because research into these soon proved very fruitful, interest in quantum optics rose.
-Following the work of Dirac in quantum field theory, John R. Klauder, George Sudarshan, Roy J. Glauber, and Leonard Mandel applied quantum theory to the electromagnetic field in the 1950s and 1960s to gain a more detailed understanding of photodetection and the statistics of light (see degree of coherence).
+Following Dirac's work in quantum field theory, John R. Klauder, George Sudarshan, Roy J. Glauber, and Leonard Mandel applied quantum theory to the electromagnetic field in the 1950s and 1960s to gain a more detailed understanding of photodetection and the statistics of light (see degree of coherence).
 This led to the introduction of the coherent state as a concept that addressed variations between laser light, thermal light, exotic squeezed states, etc. as it became understood that light cannot be fully described just referring to the electromagnetic fields describing the waves in the classical picture.
 In 1977, Kimble et al. demonstrated a single atom emitting one photon at a time, further compelling evidence that light consists of photons.
 Previously unknown quantum states of light with characteristics unlike classical states, such as squeezed light were subsequently discovered.

 Development of short and ultrashort laser pulses—created by Q switching and modelocking techniques—opened the way to the study of what became known as ultrafast processes.
 Applications for solid state research (e.g. Raman spectroscopy) were found, and mechanical forces of light on matter were studied.
 The latter led to levitating and positioning clouds of atoms or even small biological samples in an optical trap or optical tweezers by laser beam.
 This, along with Doppler cooling and Sisyphus cooling, was the crucial technology needed to achieve the celebrated Bose–Einstein condensation.

 Other remarkable results are the demonstration of quantum entanglement, quantum teleportation, and quantum logic gates.
 The latter are of much interest in quantum information theory, a subject that partly emerged from quantum optics, partly from theoretical computer science.